alykotb/My-projects/README.md

 This video - https://www.youtube.com/watch?v=hAvJN82ulg8 - explains how to upload your dataset file on your google drive and access it in Google Colab.Then you can run the code normally in the Colab notebook.

+You have to run all the cells in the notebook file.
+At the end there are two notebooks, the first one you will run and enter the required epochs and bath-size to train the model.

 Example:
-You have to run all the cells in the notebook file.
-At the end there are two notebooks, the first one you will run and enter the required epochs and bath-size to train the model:
 ```
 ep = input("Enter the epoch:")
 bs = input("Enter the batch-size:")